Jorge Soler Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.

-- The Orioles' 4.13 team ERA ranks 15th among all MLB pitching staffs.
+- The Orioles have a 4.14 team ERA that ranks 16th across all MLB pitching staffs.

-- Orioles pitchers combine to give up 108 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.